 |Z1G||PTEN loss without PIK3CA mut||Copanlisib|

-If patients enroll in a treatment arm, the trial covers the drug used in that arm.
+If you enroll in a treatment arm, the trial covers the cost of the drug used in that arm.

-Unless patients are informed that certain tests are being done at no charge, they or their health insurance company will need to cover all other costs, including the cost of tests, procedures, or medicines to manage any side effects of treatment.
-Participants will not be paid to take part in this study.
+Unless you are informed that certain tests are being done at no charge, you or your health insurance company will need to cover all other costs of being in the trial.
+These may include the costs of tests, procedures, or medicines to manage any side effects of treatment.
+You will not be paid to take part in this study.

 NCI-MATCH is supported by NCI and is coordinated by the ECOG-ACRIN Cancer Research Group.
 Personnel from NCI, ECOG-ACRIN, and the other adult trial groups in the NCI-supported National Clinical Trials Network (NCTN)—the Alliance for Clinical Trials in Oncology, NRG Oncology Group, and SWOG—have collaborated in the development of NCI-MATCH.
 The NCTN includes researchers, physicians, and health care professionals at public and private institutions across the United States.
 They conduct clinical trials on all types of adult cancers.

 In addition to the institutions belonging to the NCTN, NCI-MATCH will be open to all institutions and sites that participate in the NCI Community Oncology Research Program (NCORP).

 For clinical trial tracking purposes, the NCI-MATCH trial is also referred to as EAY131 and as NCT02465060.